liquidlegs/Lethal_Potato/README.md

 ## How come the linux version looks so dark and the windows version looks so bright?
 Lethal Potato was originally written and tested on the windows terminal.
 That being said, I will giving the linux version some love so that it looks bright colourful also.

+## Why are some ports reported as open when nmap reports them as being closed?
+This is a bug.
+There should be an update that fixes this soon.